rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter01_intro.md

 2. We check how many of them fall outside the specifications.

 The simulation shows an **OOS risk ≈ 0.012 (1.2%).**
-This matches the theoretical calculation (~1.24%), confirming the accuracy of the Monte Carlo approach.
+This matches the theoretical calculation using the Normal distribution formula (~1.24%), confirming the accuracy of the Monte Carlo approach.

 This simple experiment illustrates the core idea of Monte Carlo: